Wavepackets on de Sitter spacetime: Introduction

-The plan of the paper is as follows: in section \ref{sec_def} we present the definitions which will be used throughout the text; in section \ref{sec_repr-alg} we define the wave equation invariant under the group of isometries; in section \ref{sec_sols} we present the plane waves and the Fourier transform on de Sitter spacetime; in section \ref{sec_contract} we present our first important result, that the Casimir operator of the Lorentz algebra, whose eigenvalue is related to the mass of the plane wave on de Sitter spacetime, contracts towards the Casimir operator of the Poincar\'{e} algebra whose eigenvalue is related to the mass of the plane wave on Minkowski spacetime.
+The plan of the paper is as follows: in Section~\ref{sec_def} we present the definitions which will be used throughout the text; in Section~\ref{sec_repr-alg} we define the wave equation invariant under the group of isometries; in Section~\ref{sec_sols} we present the plane waves and the Fourier transform on de Sitter spacetime; in Section~\ref{sec_contract} we present our first important result, that the Casimir operator of the Lorentz algebra, whose eigenvalue is related to the mass of the plane wave on de Sitter spacetime, contracts towards the Casimir operator of the Poincar\'{e} algebra whose eigenvalue is related to the mass of the plane wave on Minkowski spacetime.
 This is a key result in the comparison between the wavepackets on de Sitter spacetime and the ones on Minkowski spacetime.
-Finally, in section \ref{sec_wpacket}, we construct the wavepackets on de Sitter spacetime, prove some important properties, analyze their asymptotic behaviour and prove that, in the flat limit, they converge to the usual wavepackets of the Minkowski spacetime.
+Finally, in Section~\ref{sec_wpacket}, we construct the wavepackets on de Sitter spacetime, analyse their asymptotic behaviour and prove that, in the flat limit, they coincide with the usual wavepackets of the Minkowski spacetime.
 Moreover, the plane waves, after contraction, have support in momentum space sharply located on the mass shell.
-In section \ref{sec_concl}, we present our conclusions.
+In Section~\ref{sec_concl}, we present our conclusions.
 The main results of the paper are the Theorems~\ref{wpack-fast} and~\ref{wpack-flat}: \begin{enumerate}\itemsep=0pt \item The wavepackets on de Sitter spacetime are functions of fast decrease. \item \looseness=-1 The limit of a wavepacket on $n$-dimensional de Sitter spacetime, as the curvature radius of the spacetime tends to zero, is a wavepacket on Minkowski spacetime, analytic in the whole spacetime and with mass determined by the mass of its precedent wavepacket on~$\dS$. \end{enumerate}